NicoRamos-98/portfolio-webpage/README.md

 ## 🙋 About Me

 Hey!
-I'm **Nico**, a BSc Computer Science major with a minor in Economics at Vancouver Island University.
+I'm **Nico**, a BSc Computer Science major at Vancouver Island University.
 I build fun and functional projects, share student + travel content on IG, and dream of launching my own tech startup.

 Follow the startup journey and coding life on Instagram → `@itsnicoramos__`